Fiserv/unified-merchant-master/docs/specification/merchant/merchantProduct.md

 ### UNIQUE_IDENTIFIER

-* Description: This field serves as a unique identifier for a particular product
+* Description: This field serves as a unique identifier for a particular product.
+E.g. For equipment product, it will have Equipment#
 * API field: `uniqueIdentifier`
 * Field Specification: